 Openness on a window shade refers to the weave of the fabric.
 How tightly the fabric of the shade is woven will determine the level of openness of the window covering.
 A light weave will block out sunlight, allow more privacy but little outside view.
 A loose weave will ensure that you get a clear view of the outdoors, privacy during the day hours and also a substantial amount of natural light minus the harshness and the glare.
 A window shade with 1% openness means it will allow 1% light to pour in and block out 99% of the UV rays and sunlight.
 It will provide greater privacy and a lesser view when compared to 5% openness.
 1%-5% openness is considered on the lower side while 10% and up is considered to be high openness.
 They can be as high as 15% and in rare occasions even 20-30%

 This is not to say that a lesser openness is better than a higher level of openness.
 It depends upon your needs and what you want from your window coverings.

 Openness Ideal for Deck Shades

-Since you are considering window treatment for your outdoors, you may be looking to enjoy the surrounding view, particularly if your house boasts of great scenic beauty like a forest, a mountain or a sea.
+Since you are considering motorized outdoor shades for your outdoors, you may be looking to enjoy the surrounding view, particularly if your house boasts of great scenic beauty like a forest, a mountain or a sea.
 You would want to enjoy those mesmerizing sunrises and sunsets, you want to see the waves breaking on the shores, birds flying by or those magical mountain peaks.
 We would recommend higher openness for your outside deck window shades in that case.
 Somewhere between 10%-14% would do well to block out the harmful glares, allow enough shade in your sitting space, and at the same time be treated to the view outside.
 A tighter weave, on the other hand, would be recommended if you value privacy and light control over a clear view.